chernheng/C-to-MIPS-Compiler/project_management/project_management.md

 ======================

 1. Build a lexer and parser that can parse a basic function with no arguments, that does variable assignments and arithmetic expressions
+    - As of 12am 27th Feb 2021, the progress is still building up the general components of the compiler